-- (a) Owners and operators of UST systems with spill and overfill prevention equipment must meet the following requirements to ensure the equipment is operating properly and will prevent releases to the environment: - (1) Spill prevention equipment (such as a catchment basin, spill bucket or other spill containment device) must prevent releases to the environment by meeting one of the following: - (A) The spill prevention equipment has two walls and the space between the walls is monitored continuously to ensure the integrity of the inner and outer walls is maintained.

-- (B) The spill prevention equipment is tested at installation and at least once every 12 months to ensure the spill prevention equipment is liquid tight by using vacuum, pressure or liquid testing in accordance with one of the options in the table below: - (i) Requirements developed by the manufacturer (Note: Owners and operators may use this option only if the manufacturer has developed testing requirements); - (ii) Code of practice developed by a nationally recognized association or independent testing laboratory; or - (iii) Requirements determined by the Agency to be no less protective than the requirements in paragraphs (a)(1)(B)(i) or (ii) of this section. - (2) Overfill prevention equipment must be tested at installation and at least once every three years.
+- (a) Owners and operators of UST systems with spill and overfill prevention equipment must meet the following requirements to ensure the equipment is operating properly and will prevent releases to the environment: - (1) Spill prevention equipment (such as a catchment basin, spill bucket, or other spill containment device) must prevent releases to the environment by meeting one of the following: - (A) The spill prevention equipment has two (2) walls and the space between the walls is monitored continuously to ensure the integrity of the inner and outer walls is maintained; or - (B) The spill prevention equipment is tested at installation and at least once every twelve (12) months to ensure the spill prevention equipment is liquid tight by using vacuum, pressure or liquid testing in accordance with one (1) of the following criteria: - (i) Requirements developed by the manufacturer (Note: Owners and operators may use this option only if the manufacture has developed testing requirements); - (ii) Code of practice developed by a nationally recognized association or independent testing laboratory; or - (iii)Requirements determined by the Agency to be no less protective than the requirements in paragraphs (a)(1)(B)(i) and (ii) of this section. - (2) Overfill prevention equipment must be tested at installation and at least once every three (3) years.
 At a minimum, testing must ensure that overfill prevention equipment is set to activate at the correct level specified in §50114 and will activate when regulated substance reaches that level.
-Testing must be conducted in accordance with one of the options listed in the table in (a)(1)(B) of this section: - (b) Owners and operators must begin meeting these requirements as follows: - (1) For UST systems in use on or before [ENTER the effective date of this rule]: - (A) not later than ENTER date one year after effective date of this rule for spill prevention equipment; and - (B) not later than ENTER date three years after effective date of this rule for overfill prevention equipment. - (2) For UST systems brought into use after [ENTER the effective date of this rule], these requirements apply at installation. - (c) Owners and operators must maintain the following records for spill and overfill prevention equipment: - (1) One of the following must be maintained for each spill prevention device: - (A) A record of the most recent three tests of all spill prevention equipment; or - (B) Documentation showing that the spill prevention equipment has two walls and is monitored continuously.
-Owners and operators must maintain this documentation for as long as 12 month testing is not performed on the spill prevention equipment.
+Testing must be conducted in accordance with one of the criteria in paragraph (a)(1)(B) of this section.

+- (b) Owners and operators must begin meeting these requirements as follows: - (1) For UST systems in use on or before [ENTER the effective date of this rule]: - (A)Not later than [ENTER date one year after effective date of this rule] for spill prevention equipment; and - (B) Not later than [ENTER date one year after effective date of this rule] for overfill prevention equipment. - (2) For UST systems brought into use after [ENTER the effective date of this rule], these requirements apply at installation. - (c) Owners and operators must maintain the following records for spill and overfill prevention equipment: - (1) All records of spill prevention equipment testing and overfill prevention equipment testing must be maintained for three (3) years; and - (2) For spill prevention equipment not tested every twelve (12) months, documentation showing that the spill prevention equipment has two (2) walls and is monitored continuously.
+Owners and operators must maintain this documentation for as long as the spill prevention equipment is monitored continuously, and for three (3) additional years after continuous monitoring ends.